dhargitai/stock-search-app/docs/architecture.md

 - **API Interaction**: All data fetching must be done through tRPC hooks (`api.stock.search.useQuery`).
 Direct `fetch` calls are not allowed.
 - **Database Interaction**: All database operations must go through the Prisma client.
 No raw SQL queries are permitted.
 - **Error Handling**: All tRPC procedures must include structured error handling and return specific tRPC error codes.
+- **UI Development**: When creating UI components, always use DaisyUI and TailwindCSS classes to ensure consistent styling and layout.
+Always try to look up DaisyUI and TailwindCSS documentation first for the best practices and how to use a component.
+Never use inline styles or CSS classes.
+- **Next.js Component Architecture**: Components are Server Components by default unless explicitly marked with `'use client'`.
+Never add `'use client'` unless the component requires:
+  - React hooks (`useState`, `useEffect`, `useContext`, etc.)
+  - Browser-only APIs (localStorage, window, document)
+  - Event handlers (onClick, onChange, etc.)
+  - Third-party libraries that use browser APIs
+- **Minimize Client Component Boundaries**: Only mark the smallest possible component as `'use client'`.
+Never mark parent components as Client Components when only a child needs interactivity.
+  - ❌ BAD: Making entire page a Client Component
+  - ✅ GOOD: Only interactive components (forms, buttons with state) as Client Components
+- **Component Hierarchy**: Structure components to maximize SSR benefits:
+  - Pages and layouts: Server Components (no `'use client'`)
+  - Static UI components: Server Components (navigation bars, footers, headers)
+  - Interactive components: Client Components (search inputs, forms, modals)
+- **State Management Location**: Keep state in the lowest component that needs it.
+If only SearchInput needs suggestions state, don't lift it to the page level.